Official websites use .gov

 MCC's Investments in Africa by Sector

-Since its founding in 2004, MCC has invested $9.7 billion in compacts and $245 million in threshold programs in Africa.
-The majority of MCC’s investments are infrastructure projects that have delivered clean water and sanitation to help fight disease, made transportation more efficient through construction of hundreds of kilometers of roads, improved agriculture yields by bringing irrigation to farmers, and increased access to reliable electricity for households and businesses.
+Since its founding in 2004, MCC has invested over $10 billion in programs in 24 countries across Africa.
+MCC’s Africa portfolio is largely composed of large-scale infrastructure projects that have delivered clean water and sanitation to help fight disease, made transportation more efficient through construction of hundreds of kilometers of roads, improved agriculture yields by bringing irrigation to farmers, and increased access to reliable electricity for households and businesses.

 • improved the yields of over 70,616 African farmers,